ChatGPT for Brainstorming: Diverge Wide, Then Attack

 Brainstorming alone tends to converge on the first three obvious ideas.
 Brainstorming with ChatGPT, done badly, does the same — except now you also believe a machine validated them.
-This guide is for the founders, writers, and operators who want to use ChatGPT as a sparring partner that pushes you past the obvious, not as a yes-man that polishes your first instinct.
+This guide is for the founders, writers, and operators who want ChatGPT as a sparring partner that pushes you past the obvious, not as a yes-man that polishes your first instinct.

 Who this is for